ATD: Augmenting CP Tensor Decomposition by Self Supervision: Experiments

-In this experiment, we compare our \method with other baseline models on all unlabeled data.
-For the classification, we randomly select a subset of training data (specified in parentheses) and use all test data.
+This section shows the experimental results on downstream classification.
+We use all the unlabeled data to train the encoder or feature extractor, and use training data (since Sleep-EDF and MGH datasets have enough training samples, we randomly selected a subset of them) for learning a downstream classifier and use all test data.
 Each experiment is conducted with five different random seeds and the mean and standard deviations are reported.
-The metrices used are the accuracy and the number of learnable parameters.
-The number of parameters only count for the feature extractors, so it does not include the final prediction layer in supervised model.
+The metrics are the {\em accuracy} and the {\em number of learnable parameters}.
 All models have 32-dim features in the end, except that for two self-supervised baselines and autoencoder models, which have 128-dim options.
-We show the comparison results in Table~\ref{tb:comparison_result}.
-On the MGH dataset, we also show the effect of varying the amount of training data in Figure~\ref{fig:number_of_train_mgh}.